sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

-* Below are the first 10 Rows of data
+* Below are the first 10 rows of data
-* Columns contains date as datetype, Store and Item are categorical variables and Sales is a continuous variable
+* Columns contain data as Datetype, Store and Item which are categorical variables and Sales which is a continuous variable.

 .. figure:: ../../_assets/tutorials/time-series/store_top_10.png